cognitive-intelligence/cognitive-intelligence.github.io/src/pages/jobs.md

 <Banner img="img/banner-jobs.jpg">

-### Find Your Fit.
-Make Your Mark.
+### Find your fit and make your mark

 Finding the right fit for the right people makes Cisco stronger and helps us work better together.
-Search open opportunities to put your skills and career goals to work for you and Cisco.
+Search open opportunities and put your skills and career goals to work for you and Cisco.

 </Banner>